 01The Individuals Supervised

 Parole officers supervise individuals who have been convicted and served time in prison.
 Parole is typically granted to offenders before their sentences run out.
-Offenders serve a significant portion of their sentences before being eligible for parole.
-When a parole board grants parole to an offender, that board believes that with some supervision the offender can reintegrate himself into society and lead a life free from criminal activity.
+Offenders serve a significant portion of their sentences before becoming eligible for parole.
+When a parole board grants parole to an offender, that board believes that with some supervision, the offender can reintegrate himself into society and lead a life free from criminal activity.

 Probation officers supervise individuals who have been convicted of a crime but have been sentenced to probation rather than jail time.
 Sometimes a judge orders both prison time and subsequent probation, but the sentence is usually one or the other.
 When a judge sentences someone to probation, the judge believes the convicted individual can turn from criminal activity with some guidance from a probation officer.

 People who are sentenced to probation have mixed feelings about the situation.
 On one hand, they are upset they've been convicted.
 On the other hand, they're happy not to be in jail or prison.
 Their situations could be much worse.
 A few counseling sessions and regular meetings with a probation officer are more than preferable to months or years of incarceration.
 Meeting with a probation officer is better than living under the authority of correctional officers.

 The fact that a parolee has been in prison poses an additional challenge that a parole officer must face that a probation officer does not.
 The parolee has spent years in the company of other convicted criminals.
 Some fellow inmates have likely reinforced and glorified criminal behavior if for no other reason than to maintain status within the prison’s social system.
 Breaking a pattern of thought that has been ingrained in the parolee can be difficult.
 This isn’t to say that probation officers do not have to influence the way people think; however, those on probation have not lived in an institutional setting for criminals.